-Welcome to the 2021-2022 Legion Year!
-I would like to extend a warmest welcome to our newest members.
+Welcome to the 2023-2024 Legion Year ... our Post's Charter Centennial!
+We would like to extend a warmest welcome to our newest members.
 We hope you find Post 216 to be your home away from home.
 To our renewing members, thank you for continued membership and service we greatly appreciate you.

-My priorities as your commander are: Continuing Membership Growth, Continuing Our Community Service and Engagement, Start to Support Our Youth by Sponsoring a Boys Scout Chapter, Start an Auxiliary Unit and A Sons of The American Legion Chapter, Refurbish the Legion Hall, and Securing a Vibrant Future.
+Our priorities as your Post are: Continuing Membership Growth, Continuing Our Community Service and Engagement, Start to Support Our Youth by Sponsoring a Boys Scout Chapter, Start an Auxiliary Unit and A Sons of The American Legion Chapter, Refurbish the Legion Hall, and Securing a Vibrant Future.

-A major factor in our post revitalization program is membership.
-It takes active members to operate a post.
-And, it takes an active post to draw new members and to motivate members to spend time at the post.
-We have a great site and I am determined to make it as inviting, friendly, and a “go to” place for not only our members, but local veterans.
+A major factor in our Post revitalization program is membership.
+It takes active members to operate a Post.
+And, it takes an active Post to draw new members and to motivate members to spend time at the Post.
+We have a great site and we are determined to make it as inviting, friendly, and a “go to” place for not only our members, but local veterans.
 These are not just words, they are what we, as American Legionnaires are committed to do.

 Thanks to a revamped website we have been able to get information out to our Legionnaires at a faster pace.
 Now you can refer a new member by just pointing them to coronaamericanlegion.org/membership

 Our members are leading and involved in community service projects.
-We need to continue to foster and facilitate members who wish to contribute to service and important American Legion Programs like Boys State, Girls State, and High School JROTC support.
+We need to continue to foster and facilitate members who wish to contribute to service and important American Legion Programs like Boys - Girls State, the School Awards Program, and High School JROTC support.

-I hope you join me as we start our new chapter in history.
+We hope you join us as we start our next century in our Post legacy.

 For God and Country,